Water and sewerage services

 Alice Springs, Darwin, Katherine and Tennant Creek all have borefields to source water.
 Alice Springs and Tennant Creek are completely reliant on groundwater.

 Alice Springs in particular is costly to operate because the electronic bores source water from about 150 metres underground.

 Delivering water in the Territory requires thousands of kilometres of water pipes.
-Power and Water's Leak Detection Van routinely monitors many of these using sensors to electronically monitor pipe movements and track down leaks.
+Power and Water's Leak Detection unit routinely inspects many of these using sensors to electronically monitor pipe movements and track down leaks.

-Drinking water is routinely sterilised with chlorine to ensure it is safe to drink.
+Drinking water is routinely disinfected with chlorine to ensure it is safe to drink.
 The exception to this is in Tennant Creek, where residents voted against routine chlorination.
-The water supply is closely monitored and hand sterilised when required.
+The water supply is closely monitored and hand dosed with chlorine when required.